macbookandrew/menu-child-indicator/readme.txt

 == Installation ==

-1. Upload menu-child-indicator.php to the /wp-content/plugins/ directory
+1. Upload menu-child-indicator.php to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add styles with the CSS rule ".menu .children .has-children" (Hint: use the pseudo-element ::after along with content: "\00a0\bb"; to add a double arrow pointing to the right.)
+3. Add styles with the CSS rule `.menu .children .has-children` (Hint: use the pseudo-element `::after` along with `content: "\00a0\bb";` to add a double arrow pointing to the right.)
 4. That's it!

 == Screenshots ==